Transmit What You Need: Task-Adaptive Semantic Communications for Visual Information: Conclusion

-\begin{IEEEbiographynophoto}{Jeonghun Park} received his B.S. and M.S. degrees in Electronics Engineering from Pusan National University, Pusan, South Korea, in 2021 and 2024, respectively.
+\begin{IEEEbiography}[{ }]{Jeonghun Park} received his B.S. and M.S. degrees in Electronics Engineering from Pusan National University, Pusan, South Korea, in 2021 and 2024, respectively.
 Since 2024, he has been pursuing a Ph.D. degree at the Graduate School of Artificial Intelligence, Ulsan National Institute of Science and Technology (UNIST), Ulsan, South Korea.
-His research interests include 6G intelligent communication and semantic communication. \end{IEEEbiographynophoto}

-\begin{IEEEbiographynophoto}{Sung Whan Yoon} received his B.S., M.S., and Ph.D. degrees in the Department of Electrical Engineering from Korea Advanced Institute of Science and Technology (KAIST), Daejeon, South Korea, in 2011, 2013, and 2017, respectively.
+His research interests include 6G intelligent communication and semantic communication. \end{IEEEbiography} \begin{IEEEbiography} [{ }]{Sung Whan Yoon} received his B.S., M.S., and Ph.D. degrees in the Department of Electrical Engineering from Korea Advanced Institute of Science and Technology (KAIST), Daejeon, South Korea, in 2011, 2013, and 2017, respectively.
 He was a postdoctoral researcher at KAIST from 2017 to 2020.
-He is currently working as an Assistant Professor at AI Graduate School and the Department of Electrical Engineering at Ulsan National Institute of Science and Technology (UNIST), Ulsan, South Korea.
-His research interests are in communication \& information theory, 6G intelligent communications, and deep-learning theory \& algorithms.
-He was a co-recipient of the IEEE International Conference on Communications Best Paper Award in 2017. \end{IEEEbiographynophoto}
+He is currently working as an Associate Professor at the Artificial Intelligence Graduate School (AIGS) and the Department of Electrical Engineering at Ulsan National Institute of Science and Technology (UNIST), Ulsan, South Korea.
+His research interests are in machine learning with a special focus on i) learning theory to reveal the principles of deep training via a lens of information theory and signal processing, and ii) deep algorithmic methods to bolster the generalization of learners across diverse settings.
+For another direction, he has dedicated himself to developing intelligent communication systems beyond Shannon's theory. \end{IEEEbiography}